What Is an Empath? A Guide to Thriving as a Highly Sensitive Person

 That’s not to view empathy itself as bad.
 The crucial distinction is that this type of “dark” empathy means some people might cognitively understand someone’s point of view or emotional state, but lack a desire to help or support.
 This form of cognitive empathy is distinct from affective empathy, the capacity to resonate with other’s emotions, in a way that promotes ease.

 The call to action here is to be wary.
-Of course, emotional abuse or harmful behaviour doesn’t have to be tolerated.
-And, yes, some people absolutely take advantage of kind-heartedness, consciously or unconsciously.
+Of course, emotional abuse or harmful behavior doesn’t have to be tolerated.
+And, yes, some people absolutely take advantage of kindheartedness, consciously or unconsciously.
 But keep an open mind, and try to avoid snap judgments of others.
 The ability to always seek to understand, and to hold nuances and paradoxes, are all hallmarks of a thriving empath.

-Okay, here we are, where the magic happens.
-Being an empath isn’t easy, especially in the modern world of sensory overload.
+OK, here we are, where the magic happens.
+Being an empath isn’t easy, especially in a world of sensory overload.
 But that doesn’t mean things can’t change.
 High levels of sensitivity have to be honored and treated tenderly at times.
 At other times, they have to be transcended and overcome.

 A self-care routine is crucial, including tools to help you familiarize with your extra-sensing capabilities, and a healthy container to thrive.
 Below are 13 steps to help you transform your empathic skills, so you are in control of them, rather than them having a hold over you: